 Start your planning off right with some Halloween-themed invitations.
 You can make the invites yourself, or buy them at your local retailer.
 Either way, keep in mind that little children don’t like to be scared, so make the invitations age-appropriate.
 If you want to make the invites, an easy way to personalize them is to take a picture of your child dressed in his or her Halloween costume.
 Print the picture out and attach to cardstock.
 Include all the pertinent information inside the card and hand them out.
 You can get really creative with handmade invitations using glitter, spooky Halloween stickers, etc. so let your imagination run wild.

 Preparing the food is the most time consuming part.
 To save time, you can purchase the Halloween birthday treats at the store, but it’s a lot of fun to do it yourself, too.
+You might even want to hire a professional birthday party caterer like Matteo’s Gourmet Food Services to handle all of the food preparation for you.
 The sky is the limit when it comes to putting together a menu for a Halloween birthday party.
 Cupcakes decorated in festive colors are a hit with all kids, and spiced apple cider is a favorite fall treat.
 For a healthier snack, you could include pumpkin seeds and cheese and crackers.
 Cut the cheese with Halloween-shaped cookie cutters for added décor.
 You can have fun turning every day food into scary, gory morsels for older children and delight younger children with colorful, fun finger foods such as small sandwiches and cookies.

 Ask guests to attend the party in costumes and hold a contest for the best costume.
 Hold a ‘Bobbing for Apples’ contest and give out prizes for both.
 Younger kids can participate in a parade around your neighborhood to show off their costumes, with the birthday child leading the way.